Kurento/kurento/source/mastering/kurento_utils_js.rst

     webRtcPeer = new kurentoUtils.WebRtcPeer.WebRtcPeerSendrecv(options, onWebRtcPeerCreated);

 The values in ``dataChannelConfig`` are all optional.
-Once the ``webRtcPeer`` object is created, and after the connection has been successfuly negotiated, users can send data through the data channel
+Once the ``webRtcPeer`` object is created, and after the connection has been successfully negotiated, users can send data through the data channel

 .. code-block:: javascript